DillonSteyl/SCIE1000/Week 8/graph_context_1.md

 Point 1: Let h be the input from the user.
 Draw a single point with the marker as a filled in circle ('o') on the Spring/Summer line where `x = h` and `y = 3*h**0.5`.
 The point should be labelled 'Number of species in Spring/Summer'.
 If this point has a y value below 15, colour it red ('r').
 If it is 15 or above, colour it black ('k').
 You will need an if statement for this.

 Point 2: Let h be the input from the user.
-Draw a single point with the marker as a filled in circle ('o') on the Autumn/Winter line where `x = h` and `y = 3*h**0.5*0.675`.
+Draw a single point with the marker as a filled in square ('s') on the Autumn/Winter line where `x = h` and `y = 3*h**0.5*0.675`.
 The point should be labelled 'Number of species in Autumn/Winter'.
 If this point has a y value below 15, colour it red ('r').
 If it is 15 or above, colour it black ('k').
 You will need an if statement for this.

 The graph should be styled as follows: